azamsharp/web-ft-02-2023/week1/day4/activities/nested-dictionaries.md

-# Activity - Nested Dictionaries
+# Activity - Nested Objects

-Create a dictionary with your first name, last name and list of addresses (2 addresses is fine) - nested dictionary
+Create an object with your first name, last name and list of addresses (2 addresses is fine) - nested objects